liangzifei/MRH-Net/README.md

 # MRH_net_submit
 Training a neuro-network from MRI to histology in mouse brain voxel-by-voxel.
-The unique of our work is that all training or testing based on voxel-wise rather than large patch or slice method that using spatial informatoin traditionally, suggesting all information generated using our MRH_net principlly attribute to current voxel-wise MRI protocals.
+The unique of our work is that all training or testing based on voxel-wise rather than large patch or slice method that using spatial informatoin traditionally, suggesting all information generated using our MRH_net principlly attribute to current voxel-wise MRI protocols.

+Different from imaging principle of camera, our imaging method is more like a real scanner, reconstructing histology images voxel-by-voxel.

 Using code/data reasources please refer our work: